 Many of the Chinese continued working in railroad construction after the first Transcontinental Railroad was completed.
 Some returned to China with the money they had earned and were able to do very well back in their native country.
 Most stayed in the United States and formed a new life for themselves here.
 Although many felt continued discrimination or were imprisoned due to their differences, there were some who started their own businesses and communities within cities along the railroad's course, contributing to the unique strengths that came from the diversity within the United States.

 Golden Spike National Historical Park strives to honor the legacy of these early Chinese immigrants.
 Once the park received federal protection and began to develop facilities to accommodate public visitation, the administrators selected a unique Cuprous Quartzite stone, which is easily visible in the rock work of the visitor center's external walls.
 This rare light green form of quartzite is only known to be found in one local quarry as well as in China.
 This has brought a unique connection to the Chinese immigrants of the 1860s.
-The Historical Park also has a plaque that commemorates the Chinese workers that died and the accomplishments they completed, while working on this amazing engineering feat.
+The Historical Park also has a plaque that commemorates the Chinese workers that died and their accomplishments.
 The plaque was donated by the Chinese Historical Society of America.
 The Historical Park maintains a natural arch, which can be seen while driving Golden Spike's East Auto Tour.
 This arch was named the "Chinaman's Arch" by some of the first Transcontinental Railroad passengers when they rode by Chinese work camps that were located near to the arch.
 Finally Golden Spike National Historical Park honors the memory of the Chinese workers each year during its anniversary celebration.
 Staff members present a memorial wreath in commemoration of the workers who lost their lives during the construction of the railroad, including an undefined number of Chinese immigrants.